-- Evaluate your digital footprint across all channels — both the ones you own and the ones your brand is talked about on
+Evaluate your digital footprint across all channels — both the ones you own and the ones on which your organization is talked about

-Evaluate the digital assets of a potential acquisition, to identify areas of strength or opportunity
+Evaluate the digital assets of a potential acquisition in order to identify areas of strength or opportunity

 Crossing the Digital Divide: No Brand Left Behind

-- Know where your company has gaps to fill, or opportunities to make the most of a differentiated advantage over your competitors
+- Know where your company has gaps to fill or has opportunities to make the most of a differentiated advantage over your competitors

 - Create and deploy solutions faster

-- A home goods retailer recognized digital was changing consumers’ expectations of the shopping experience, but its business was organized around physical store.
-We were engaged to articulate a consumer-centric digital innovation vision and identify the client’s key capability gaps to achieve its digital objectives.
-After defining the four primary digital objectives, including strategies such as a single view of the customer, personalized marketing, omni-channel customer service and seamless multichannel experience, we and the client evaluated functional capabilities and determined the key initiatives needed to close the digital gap.
-The result was a clear road map of activity that led to successful implementation of the client’s digital vision.
+- A home goods retailer recognized digital was changing consumers’ expectations of the shopping experience, but its business was organized around the physical store.
+L.E.K.
+Consulting was engaged to articulate a consumer-centric digital innovation vision and identify the client’s key capability gaps to achieve its digital objectives.
+After defining the four primary digital objectives, including strategies such as a single view of the customer, personalized marketing, omnichannel customer service and seamless multichannel experience, we along with the client evaluated functional capabilities and determined the key initiatives needed to close the digital gap.
+The result was a clear roadmap of activity that led to successful implementation of the client’s digital vision.

 - A national big box sporting goods retailer was looking to transform its small ecommerce business into a growth platform for the organization.
 We determined the most strategically and economically attractive options for front-end and back-end platforms by clearly defining the go-forward digital vision and its technical requirements.
 The end result was an operating model expected to drive an 800-basis-point improvement in operating margins with better service levels to our client’s customers.